PelleDD/DAVID-MaxMSP/README.md

+Python script to control the DAVID program in MAXMSP via python.

 - Pelle De Deckere
 - PhD student at Center For Music In The Brain (MIB), Aarhus University (AU)
 - Contact Details